yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 - Hardware and operating systems that can support data integration processes
 - Scalable and adaptive
 - Capability for data transformation operations including fundamental and complex transformations.
-- Secure to protect bridges in the transformation pipeline.
+- Secure to protect breach in the transformation pipeline.

 ##### Challenges